 Petitions for readmission are reviewed by the Faculty Subcommittee on Administration.
 The petition should include a clear and detailed explanation of why the student terminated enrollment or overstayed a leave of absence, what academic or other worthwhile activities occupied the student while withdrawn from the university, and why the student wants to be readmitted.

 A student who does not follow these procedures for a leave or a withdrawal or who fails to meet refund deadlines may forfeit the continuing-enrollment deposit.

 Transfer between degree programs

 Students who find that their interests have changed may apply to transfer to a different degree program within the university.
-An application for transfer is made as a petition for admission to the intended program.
-A B.Mus. or B.M.A. student who wishes to transfer to the B.A. degree program should direct the petition to the Faculty Subcommittee on Administration.
-A B.A. student who wishes to transfer to the B.Mus. or B.M.A. degree program should direct the petition to the Conservatory Committee on Administration.
+The Degree Change Form should be submitted for admission to the intended program.
+A B.A. student who wishes to transfer to the B.Mus. or B.M.A. degree program will require approval from the Conservatory Committee on Administration.

 Any student considering transferring to a different degree program should consult with their academic advisor, the dean or associate dean of the conservatory, and the dean of academic success in order to assess the consequences of such a move.
-A petition for transfer should not only speak to the reasons for the change but also present a plan for completing the requirements of the new degree program.
+The Degree Change Form must include the reasons for the change and a plan for completing the requirements of the new degree program.
 In the case of transfer to the B.Mus. degree program, an audition or other qualifying examination may be required.
 A student who transfers to a different program after the second year of study will usually need to extend the time required to complete the degree.

-Students in the five-year B.A./B.Mus. degree program may drop one of their degrees and move to a single-degree program (either the B.A. or the B.Mus.) by notifying the registrar’s office.
-No petition is required.
+Students in the five-year B.A./B.Mus. degree program may drop one of their degrees and move to a single-degree program (either the B.A. or the B.Mus.) by completing the Degree Change Form.